Schlicklab/Hi-BDiSCO/README.md

 ## Run simulation

-After modify the data inputs, the users can run the simulation by execute the following shell scripts:
+After modifying the data inputs, the users can run Hi-BDiSCO by executing the following shell scripts:

 1) `./file_preparation.sh`                                              -> Prepare the input files for MC and BD code based on the provided experimental files